Lukas-Vasionis/Path-Tailor/README.md

 The current code detects the sets of pathways linking two genes.
 With additional script, it should be possible to iterate through multiple pairs of genes from omics exeperiments and create a meta-network of related pathways.
-Such analysis should reveal set pathways that include all genes with impaired expression and show how those pathways interact with each other.
+Such analysis should reveal a set of pathways that include all genes with impaired expression and show how those pathways interact with each other.